 Suape Port is an international port in the city of Ipojuca in the state of Pernambuco.
 According to the port’s website, it is situated in a prominent position in the north-eastern region of Brazil and operates every day of the year, every hour of the day.
-Although Suape Port is a fast developing international trade centre and contributes significantly to the local economy, NGOs such as Both ENDS claim local communities have suffered poverty, environmental degradation, and violence due to the operations in the port.
+Although Suape Port is a fast-developing international trade centre and contributes significantly to the local economy, NGOs such as Both ENDS claim local communities have suffered poverty, environmental degradation and threats of violence due to the activities in the port.
 Ms. Nabuco explained that Suape Port concentrates over one hundred companies in a region inhabited by various traditional communities, who report serious human rights violations stemming from the port’s expansion.
 Many of these companies are directly – or indirectly – linked to the reported human rights violations, but identifying their concrete duties, causal contributions to the harm and subsequent responses can be challenging.

-One of the companies operational in Suape Port is the Dutch dredging company Van Oord Marine Ingenuity (‘Van Oord’).
+One of the companies operating in Suape Port is the Dutch dredging company Van Oord Marine Ingenuity (‘Van Oord’).
 Van Oord has been active in Suape Port since 1995, and two of its recent projects included dredging the entrance to a new shipyard and deepening the access channel from the sea to the port (2011-2014).
-Allegedly, Van Oord’s dredging activities have caused adverse environmental and human rights impacts: explosives designed to blow up sections of rocky ocean bottom and dredging waste dumped in ecologically irresponsible sites have had a destructive impact on marine and wildlife.
+Van Oord’s dredging activities have allegedly caused adverse environmental and human rights impacts: explosives designed to blow up sections of rocky ocean bottom and dredging waste dumped in ecologically irresponsible sites have had a destructive impact on marine and wildlife.
 Coral reefs, mangrove forests, and fish stocks have depleted and the local communities who live off fishing and harvesting shellfish have suffered from polluted waters and floods.
-Moreover, people living on the land adjacent to the site for the new shipyard have reported being forcibly evicted under threat of violence by armed security personnel.
-Van Oord was awarded these projects by the Suape port authority in 2011 and 2012 respectively, and received export credit insurances worth over €110 million Euros from the Export Credit Agency of the Netherlands, Atradius Dutch State Business (‘ADSB’).
+People living on the land adjacent to the site for the new shipyard have reported being forcibly evicted under threat of violence by armed security personnel.
+Van Oord was awarded these projects by the Suape Port Authority in 2011 and 2012 respectively, and received export credit insurances worth over €110 million Euros from the Export Credit Agency (‘ECA’) of the Netherlands, Atradius Dutch State Business (‘ADSB’).
 The main question arising from this scenario, is which actors are responsible for the alleged harm, and to what extent.
 Ms. Nabuco remarked that actors should only be responsible to the degree of their influence, even though this may cause a barrier to victims seeking remedies.
-Incidentally, the Final Statement of the Dutch National Contact Point – discussed below – explicitly did not address the parties’ respective degree of responsibility.

 Note: NCPs are mentioned in the UN Guiding Principles on Business and Human Rights (‘UNGP’), referenced in the title of Nabuco’s presentation.
 According to the commentary of article 25 of the UNGP, NCPs can be considered as relevant State-based grievance mechanisms.

-Unaddressed in the Final Statement and the Evaluation of 3 May 2018 of the Dutch NCP, questions arose at the end of this 15 minute session largely relating to the issue of State responsibility.
-Given that the government is usually the entity granting concessions and leases for such projects, as is the case in Brazil, to what extent should it be held responsible for human rights violations at the hands of its contractors?
+Unaddressed in the Final Statement and the NCP’s Evaluation of 3 May 2018, the questions that arose at the end of this 15 minute session largely related to the issue of State responsibility.
+Given that the government is usually the entity granting concessions and leases for such projects, as is the case in Brazil, to what extent should the State be held responsible for human rights violations at the hands of its contractors?
 Furthermore, Suape Port is a State-owned enterprise, which raises the question if these enterprises should not have a higher degree of responsibility, precisely because they are State-owned.
-Lastly, the argument of the Netherlands noted above demonstrates that Export Credit Agencies such as ADSB can arguably be regarded as government agencies.
+Lastly, the argument of the Netherlands noted above demonstrates that ECAs such as ADSB can arguably be regarded as government agencies.
 What does this mean under the law of State responsibility?